Skip to main content

 Have a number party

-A number party can be a super fun way of celebrating your tween’s special day.
+A number party can be a super fun way of celebrating your tween’s birthday.
 For a 12-year-old birthday party, do everything in 12’s.
 Think about things that come in a dozen like flowers, doughnuts, cookies, cupcakes, eggs, and even strikes in a perfect bowling game, and tailor your pre-teen’s party with all things 12.
 Be sure to invite enough family and friends to the celebration for an even dozen.
 Adjust the number theme for your tween’s number.
 A number party can be used for any age.

 80s movie marathon